The quenched coalescent for structured diploid populations with large migrations and uneven offspring distributions: Introduction

 While well-mixed populations are a natural starting point for coalescent analysis, many real population exhibit population structure.
 They are subdivided into demes connected by migration.
 In such settings, ancestral lineages carry locations and move between demes backward in time according to some migration mechanism.
 Coalescence can occur only when lineages occupy the same deme, with rates governed by deme sizes.
 This yields the structured coalescent\cite{herbots97, notohara90}, which has become the baseline approximation for inference in spatially distributed data and metapopulations\cite{muller17, guo22}.
 Recent literature has characterized multi-type $\Lambda$- and $\Xi$-coalescents as the most general universality classes of structured populations.
 These are models in which genealogies are subject to migrations that move them between types and where, within each type, the genealogies look like $\Xi$-coalescents. \cite{eldon09} proved convergence of a Moran model with large offspring numbers to a multi-type $\Lambda$-coalescent. \cite{johnston23} classifies exchangeable, consistent, and asynchronous multi-type coalescent processes as multi-type $\Lambda$-coalescents where mergers and migrations do not occur simultaneously. \cite{mohle24} analyzes multi-type Cannings models with conservative migration, demonstrating convergence to more general multi-type exchangeable coalescents that can admit simultaneous multiple mergers.
 In \cite{daipra25}, they study a structured population undergoing bottlenecks, proving that the limiting annealed genealogies are multi-type $\Xi$-coalescents characterized by simultaneous multiple mergers and migrations.

-Much like the well-mixed case, the standard structured coalescent describes an averaged single locus genealogy.
-It does not condition on the single realized history of the pedigree.
+Much like the well-mixed case, the structured coalescent of \cite{notohara90, herbots97} and multi-type $\Xi$ coalescents \cite{eldon09, mohle24, daipra25} describe an averaged single locus genealogy.
+They do not condition on the single realized history of the pedigree.
 In structured populations this distinction becomes especially natural.
 Large migration waves can occur on the same time scale as coalescence and can affect many lineages at once.
 Such events are recorded in the pedigree and are shared across loci.
 They therefore create an additional source of time inhomogeneity and cross locus dependence that is invisible to purely annealed descriptions. \cite{WiltonEtAl2017} provided simulation results that demonstrated the importance of the pedigree in structured populations, where deviations from standard coalescent predictions can persist longer than in well-mixed populations due to the specific history of migration events captured by the pedigree.